How to Spot a Fake T206 Card: Authentication Guide

 A card’s factory designation might have somehow been scuffed out due to excessive wear or maybe if the back of the card was glued to a scrapbook and removed, but if you find one without it, be very skeptical.

-Here is a fake T206 Christy Mathewson card I saw for sale on eBay recently that had a missing factory number.
-This card has many issues that indicate it is a fake, but that missing factory number might have helped you if you were a bit more novice to collecting T206 cards.
+I recently saw a fake T206 Christy Mathewson card for sale on eBay missing its factory number.
+This card has many issues that indicate it is a fake, but the missing factory number would help if you were a bit more novice at examining T206 cards.

 Look For Artificial Signs of Aging